Terry's TMG Tips

 Grid Format

 There are several other Formats available, and for each there are a considerable number of options which determine exactly how the data is arranged.
-The Format is selected on the Pages > Format screen:
+The Format is selected in the Pages > Person Entry section:

 Picking the Format